seungwoo-stat/rvMF/README.md

 Generates pseudo-random vectors that follow an arbitrary von Mises-Fisher distribution on a sphere.
 This method is fast and efficient when generating a large number of pseudo-random vectors.
 Functions to generate random variates and compute density for the distribution of an inner product between von Mises-Fisher random vector and its mean direction are also provided.

+Visit [this repo](https://github.com/seungwoo-stat/rvMF-paper) for code to reproduce the figures and tables from the paper Kang and Oh (2023).

 More details to be added.

+### Installation

 Version 0.0.8 of this package is available on [CRAN](https://cran.r-project.org/package=rvMF):